-The review of readily available information shows that the White River area contains sufficient land outside of protected areas, heritage sites, provincial parks and national parks to accommodate the repository's facilities.
+The review of readily available information shows that the Manitouwadge area contains sufficient land outside of protected areas, heritage sites, provincial parks and national parks to accommodate the repository's facilities.

-The White River area was screened for federal, provincial and municipal parks, conservation areas, nature reserves, national wildlife areas and archaeological and historic sites using available data from the Ontario Ministry of Natural Resources (Land Information Ontario) and the Ontario Ministry of Tourism and Culture.
-There is one provincial park and three conservation reserves in the White River area, as well as three candidate ANSIs.
-These protected areas occupy only a small portion of the available land.
-Most of the land in the White River area is free of known heritage constraints.
-There is only one known archaeological site in the White River area, located at the periphery of the Township.
-In the settlement area of White River there are also one National Historic Site and one Provincial Historic Site.
-These sites are all localized and small in size.
+The Manitouwadge area was screened for federal, provincial and municipal parks, conservation areas, nature reserves, national wildlife areas, and archaeological and historic sites using available data from the Ontario Ministry of Natural Resources (Land Information Ontario) and the Ontario Ministry of Tourism and Culture.
+There is only one protected area within the Manitouwadge area, the Isko Dewabo Lake Complex Conservation Reserve, which is located approximately 10 km southwest of the Township and occupies less than 1% of the Manitouwadge area.
+There is only one known archaeological site in the Manitouwadge area.
+It is a small and localized site located northeast of the Township.
+There are no known National Historic Sites in the Manitouwadge area.